NUS-Tim/CECT/README.md

         └── test
 ```

-##
+## Citation

-If you find CECT useful for your research, please cite our paper as:
+If you find CECT useful for your research, please cite our paper as
 ```
 @article{liu2024cect,
   title={CECT: Controllable ensemble CNN and transformer for COVID-19 image classification},